 A friend told me his favourite experience from his French trip was drinking coffee out of a bowl in a café, as the locals do.
 Funny how a simple pleasure can trump the myriad offerings of a country renowned as a cultural juggernaut.
 I understand after visiting a Japanese teahouse.

-Kenrokuen Garden is Kanazawa city’s top tourist attraction and one of Japan’s top three gardens.
+Kenrokuen Garden is Kanazawa city’s top tourist attraction and famed as one of Japan’s top gardens.
 It was an Edo period feudal lord’s private strolling grounds over 300 years ago; today, bobbing tour guide flags punctuate its lush expanse.
 But it has corners to escape to within its intricate design and surprising delights along its paths.

 When we spied a tucked-away teahouse jutting over Hisagoike Pond, my two friends and I fell hard for this perfect embodiment of nature and peace.
 We slipped off our shoes and stepped over cool straw tatami mats to a table by the open window.